mennamohsensaad/Robotic-Body/Report.md

 each part in a seperated matrix startes with push and ends with pop.

 ###### Note That
-hip will do 2 movements: first right and left (hip in code ) ,second forward and backward (hip2 in code ) for example :
+hip will do 2 movements: 1) right and left ("hip" in code )
+                         2) forward and backward ("hip2" in code )

+for example :
 ```
     //righthip